jjustin08/MobileTFT/MobileTFT/Assets/ReadMe.txt

 create different combinations of pawns for different winning strategies

-Win my outlasting the other player // not in game yet
+Win by outlasting the other player // not in game yet lose by losing all your player health

 you can click on left side icons to get type info